Dev-Khant/tell-what-a-video-does/README.md

 This project allows you to input a YouTube video link, and it provides a comprehensive understanding of the video's content through audio transcription and image captioning.
 Additionally, you can ask questions and it will provide responses according to video content 🚀

-## Features
+## Features ✨

-👉 **Video Understanding** : The tool utilizes the Hugging Face **OpenAI Whisper** model for audio transcription, converting spoken words into textual format.
+👉 **Video Understanding** : The tool utilizes the **Transformer** model for audio transcription, converting spoken words into textual format.
 It also employs image captioning techniques to extract text from images within the video.

 👉 **Question & Answer** : Users can ask questions about the video's content.
 The tool leverages the power of **Chromadb** as a vector database to provide accurate and contextually relevant answers.

-## How to Use
+## How to Use ⚙️

 • Clone this repository : `git clone https://github.com/Dev-Khant/tell-what-a-video-does.git`